rentry/rentry.github.io/_posts/2018-06-25-tools-used-and-prospects.md

 - iA Writer

 ## Text editors
 I’ve been using [Brackets](http://brackets.io/) for years, and it’s a dependable, extendable, customizable editor that has the added benefits of being open source, free, and a testing ground for Adobe’s Dreamweaver app.
-It’s also a bit bland, and it doesn’t have the tailored, GiHub-based workflow features of, say, [Atom](https://atom.io/) (It probably helps that Atoms is developed and supported by the GitHub team).
+It’s also a bit bland, and it doesn’t have the tailored, GiHub-based workflow features of, say, [Atom](https://atom.io/) (It probably helps that Atom is developed and supported by the GitHub team).
 I particularly like that Atom color-codes changed files in a branch to indicate your `diff`.
 You an easily review the files you’ve changed or added, without the extra step of running `git status` on the command line.
 Plus, Atom is extensible, open source, and beautifully designed.

 ### My crutch
 - Brackets